Integrate Adyen MarketPay into your platform.

 bankAccountUUID specifies the bank account that receives the payout.

-Alternatively, you can schedule a payout job to automatically make a payout (e.g. once per day).
+You can also schedule a payout job to automatically make a payout (e.g. once per day).
 For more information, refer to Payouts.

 MarketPay sends these notifications as callbacks to the URLs you specify via the